xtexx/central/docs/admin/actions.md

 license: 'CC-BY-SA-4.0'
 ---

-`Forgejo Actions` provides continuous integration driven from the files in the `.forgejo/workflows` directory of a repository.
-It is still in beta and disabled by default.
+`Forgejo Actions` provides continuous integration driven from the files found in the `.forgejo/workflows` directory of a repository.

+## Forgejo settings

+### Enabling

+`Forgejo Actions` is still in alpha and disabled by default.
 It can be activated by adding the following to `app.ini`:

 ```yaml
 [actions]
 ENABLED = true
 ```

-`Forgejo` itself does not run the jobs, it relies on the [Forgejo runner](https://code.forgejo.org/forgejo/runner) to do so.
+Note that `Forgejo` does not run the jobs, it relies on the [`Forgejo runner`](https://code.forgejo.org/forgejo/runner) to do so.
+It needs to be installed separately.

-## Default Actions URL
+### Default Actions URL

-When `uses:` does not specify an absolution URL for the `Action`, the value of `DEFAULT_ACTIONS_URL` is prepended to it.
+In a [workflow](../../user/actions/#glossary), when `uses:` does not specify an absolute URL, the value of `DEFAULT_ACTIONS_URL` is prepended to it.

 ```yaml